mindyruan/APCSFinalProject/README.md

 January 18, 2015
 - Continued with ghosts.
 Sometimes, they stay within the walls, and sometimes, they don't.
 Need to make ghosts chase after pacman in a way that the ghosts will not start spazzing.
 - Continued working on the whipping of the tail of Snake.
 Almost there...hopefully.

+January 19, 2015
+- CHANGES TO THE GAME:
+  - Ghosts in the pacman game will patrol the corners (where the minigames are)
+  - Ghosts will now also be in the Snake minigame